Bolide-AI/mcp/CONTRIBUTING.md

 ### Developing using VS Code

-VS Code is especially good for developing BolideAI MCP as it has a built-in way to view MCP client/server logs as well as the ability to configure MCP servers at a project level.
+VS Code is especially good for developing Bolide AI MCP as it has a built-in way to view MCP client/server logs as well as the ability to configure MCP servers at a project level.
 It probably has the most comprehensive support for MCP development.

 To make your development workflow in VS Code more efficient: